 A choice table provides information when there is more than one way to complete a step.
 It is a simple table with two columns.
-The first cell in a row provides a name for the option, and the second cell in the row describes the option that a user can take to complete the step.
+The first cell in a row provides a name for the option, and the second cell in the row provides instructions for completing the step.

-An optional header row can provide labels for the columns, if an author does not want to use the default labels that might be provided by stylesheets.
+An optional header row can provide labels for the columns, if an author does not want to use the default labels that are provided by stylesheets.